 The main teaching team for this programme are registered paramedics.
-In addition, nurses, anaesthetists and other academic members will be involved in elements of teaching and assessment.
+In addition, nurses, allied health and medical professionals, and other academic members will be involved in elements of teaching and assessment.
 In the workplace you will be supported by paramedic mentors, practice supervisors and qualified paramedics who will guide and supervise you during your training.
 The programme team will support you through the provision of a module leader, personal tutor and link teacher who are able to offer academic and pastoral support as required.

 Typical offer 112-120 UCAS Tariff points, for which no specific subjects are required, plus GCSE English Language and Mathematics at Grade C or Grade 4 or above (or equivalent).

 Eligible candidates must provide evidence of study within the five years prior to application.
 An interview and aptitude tests form part of the selection process.